rfwlab/rfw/docs/articles/guide/cli.md

 ## `rfw init <module>`

-Creates a new RFW project by cloning a template and initializing a Go module.
+Creates a new rfw project by cloning a template and initializing a Go module.

 Flags: